 Types of Periodontitis

-Occurs in patients who are otherwise clinically healthy.
-Common features include rapid loss of tooth attachment and bone destruction, and this condition tends to run in families (familial aggregation).
+Aggressive periodontitis occurs in patients who are otherwise clinically healthy.
+Common features include rapid loss of tooth attachment and bone destruction.
+This condition tends to run in families (familial aggregation).

 Necrotizing periodontal disease